lovingmage/lovingmage.github.io/_pages/about.md

 I am an Assistant Professor in the Department of Computer Science at Indiana University.
 I currently serve as the co-PI of the NSF Center for Distributed Confidential Computing ([CDCC](https://www.nsf-cdcc.org/)).
 I am also affiliated with Luddy’s Security & Privacy in Informatics, Computing, and Engineering ([SPICE](https://spice.luddy.indiana.edu/)) Center.
 I received my Ph.D. in Computer Science from Duke University under the supervision of [Ashwin Machanavajjhala](https://users.cs.duke.edu/~ashwin/) and [Kartik Nayak](https://users.cs.duke.edu/~kartik/).

-<span style="color:blue"> **I am looking for Ph.D. students and Postdocs to join our team and contribute to research on *ML accelerators and accelerator TEEs*.
-If you are interested in architecture research and developing new hardware designs, please drop me an email.** </span>
+<span style="color:blue"> **I am looking for Ph.D. students to join our team and contribute to confidential computing research in both system and architecture.
+Please drop me an email if you're interested** </span>

 ---
 ### Research